stevetsa/addon/README.md

 exit
 ## Return to the VM by clicking "SSH" in the browser
 ```
-10. Start the Jupyter Notebook server by entering
+10. Start the Jupyter Notebook server by running the following commands.
 ```
 ## Use Docker
 docker pull stevetsa/jupyter-blast-docker